-S386 The Early Modern Atlantic World
+SS 386 The Early Modern Atlantic World

-This course examines the history of the Atlantic world from the mid-fifteenth century through the end of the eighteenth century.
+This course examines the history of the Atlantic world from the midfifteenth century through the end of the eighteenth century.
 Incorporating the histories of Europe, North America, South America, and Africa, the course will explore social, cultural, economic, and political developments of the early modern era as men and women came together to form the societies in the Americas.
 Topics will include European-Amerindian relations, European-African relations, the slave trade, gender structures, the development of an Atlantic economy, and the maturation of colonial societies.
 3 credits

-S387 The History of the Family in America
+SS 387 The History of the Family in America

 This course explores the changing construction and function of the family across American history.
 We will examine how women and men, sons and daughters, experienced revolution, war, economic transformation, politics, sexuality, and religion.
 We will consider how the purposes and experience of family life have changed over time, as well as how the ideologies or ideals about family pressed against the grinding wheel of history to shape events.
-Our historical actors will include Native Americans, European colonists, rebels and republicans, masters and slaves, freedmen and immigrants, free-love communities, patriarchal polygamists,

-Victorian lovers, Cold War housewives, Baby Boomers, and our own contemporaries.
+Our historical actors will include Native Americans, European colonists, rebels and republicans, masters and slaves, freedmen and immigrants, free-love communities, patriarchal polygamists, Victorian Iovers, Cold War housewives, Baby Boomers, and our own contemporaries.
 3 credits

-S388 Comparative Cities: New York/Berlin, 1848-1948
+SS 388 Comparative Cities: New York/Berlin, 1848-1948

 A comparative, team-taught urban history seminar on Berlin and New York from 1848 to 1948.
 The course examines the differing causes of urban growth and the way it was accommodated in novel forms of urban space, highlighting the differences between a city that became a capital of empire and one given over to commercial and residential development, as well as the very different ways that both cities experienced periods of rebellion and war.
-3 credits

-S390 The Rise of the Modern City in the European Middle Ages
+SS 390 The Rise of the Modern City in the European Middle Ages

 Explores how early medieval landscapes with castles and small villages became wider communitiesthe first modern cities.
 Focuses on the major debates of the Middle Ages: the tensions between country and city life; the role of the church; Scholasticism; the debate between reason and faith; the role of the French cathedral in medieval life; the lay reaction to ecclesiastical control and the rise of communal Italian cities such as Florence, Venice and Siena centered around the civic palace; and the early requirements for city beautification.
 We will "visit" (virtually) the first hospital, universities and prototypical housing.
 Everyday life will be illustrated from the material remains of art and architecture through a cross section of different social environments.
+3 credits of the course will be focused on the relationship between the brain and consciousness including self-awareness, theory of mind, deception, abstract reasoning, art, music, spatial abilities and language.
+Steeped in recent findings in both psychology and neuroscience, the goal of this class will be to provide a modern foundation in the mind and the brain.
 3 credits

-S391 Introduction to Mind and Brain
+SS 391 Introduction to Mind and Brain

 The goal of this is to introduce the student to the basic principles of psychology, to guide the student through the brain and to provide a basic understanding of the relationship between the brain and mind addressing issues of consciousness.
 The first third of the course will examine the brain and underlying theories in psychology.
-The majority of the course will be focused on the relationship between the brain and consciousness including selfawareness, theory of mind, deception, abstract reasoning, art, music, spatial abilities and language.
-Steeped in recent findings in both psychology and neuroscience, the goal of this class will be to provide a modern foundation in the mind and the brain.
-3 credits
+The majority

-S393 Darwin and His Times
+SS 393 Darwin and His Times